gregor-autischer/ChatGPT-enhanced-Article-ranking/README.md

 python rank_articles.py search
 ```

 You will be prompted to input a search term.
-The script will rank articles based on the BM25 algorithm and display the top results.
+The script will rank articles based on the BM25 algorithm and also with a ChatGPT enhanced query and display the top results.

+## Where is What?
+Once you run the search, the script will automatically create several files as output.

+### Ranked Articels
+The ranked articels can be found inside the html folder.
+Open the created top_results.html in your browser to see the ranked articels for both the standard query and the expanded query side by side.

+### Plots
+Several plots are also created.
+Inside the output_plots folder several plots are created.
+These plots show the absolute error and precision and recall for both the normal and the expanded query.
+Also there are plots that show the 10 best results with their respective BM25 scores for both the normal and the expanded query.

+### Data
+All the necessary data can be found in the data folder.
+The file dataset.jsonl is our original dataset that we used.
+This code when preprocessing the data then creates the preprocessed_dataset.jsonl file, which represents the preprocessed data that is then subsequently used in the code.